 The smartwatch market took a hit in 2016 — hardly any Android Wear smartwatches shipped, and sales were down due to lack of demand.
 But Qualcomm’s wearables business lead doesn’t agree with that assessment and is more optimistic than ever.

-“I don’t buy those trends,” Pankaj Kedia, senior director of product management at Qualcomm, told Digital Trends.
+“I don’t buy those trends,” Pankaj Kedia, senior director of product management at Qualcomm, told Digital Trends at CES.
 “Android Wear launched June 2014, Apple Watch in April 2015, the first Tizen watch launched September 2014, and the first WebOS watch launched February 2016 — this is a new category.
 Categories don’t happen in a year … categories take a few years to get established.
 All these things we’re talking about are from the last two years. ”

 While 2016 may not have been the best year for the category, 2017 is going to see an “accelerated” burst of wearable devices, such as smartwatches.
 For Qualcomm, Kedia says it’s the year fashion meets technology and the chip-maker’s investment is only going up.